ml-evs/git-tutorial/README.md

 #### `add`

-Register the current state of this file with Git, without comitting it (yet).
+Register the current state of this file with Git, without committing it (yet).

 > `git add version_control.md`